 Thanks for visiting Free Tours by Foot New York!

-This post covers things to do with kids in NYC, including a top 10 list, free things to do, a section on museums and attractions as well as nighttime activities sightseeing tours.
+This post covers things to do with kids in NYC, including free and cheap things to do, museums, attractions as well as nighttime activities.

 You’ll also find several family-friendly activities on our list of the top things to do in NYC.